“What if God isn’t real?” He asked, almost in a whisper, as if the question would offend me.

 “Blessed are those who have not seen and yet have believed.”

 How beautiful is that?
 That’s for us, friend!
-Jesus spoke these words over 2,000 years ago about you and about me.
-There is a special blessing on us because we have specifically believed without seeing.
+Jesus spoke these words over 2,000 years ago about you and me.
+We have a special blessing because we have believed explicitly without seeing.

-He absolutely knows our faith is hard.
+He knows our faith is hard.
 He knows it’s not easy to walk by faith and not by sight.
-He knows we will be tempted to doubt.
+He knows we will be tempted with doubt.
 And he’s not upset with us for that.

 In some of my darkest days of anxiety, one of the greatest fears that nagged at me was the very question my unbelieving friend asked me.